-What Do I Have To Pay Income Tax On?
+What Do I Have To Pay Income Tax On

 Income tax is applicable to taxable income which includes the following:

-How Do I Pay Income tax?
+How Do I Pay Income tax

-How Is Income Tax calculated?
+How Is Income Tax calculated

 It is calculated on the income received, or with the case of self-employed income the net profit.
 Most people have a personal allowance, some groups have a higher personal allowance e.g. over 65s.
 Any income earnt within your personal allowance will not have any income tax deductions.
 If any tax has been deducted, this can be claimed back.
 Once the personal allowance has been exhausted the following levels of income tax are applied:

-|Additional rate: 50%||Over £150,000||Over £150,000||Over £150,000|
+|Additional rate 50%||Over £150,000||Over £150,000||n/a|

-Please note that tax payers that earn over £100,000 have a gradually reduced personal allowance, and that the top rate of income tax of 50% is reduced to 45% in the 2013-14 tax year.
+Please note that tax payers that earn over £100,000 have a gradually reduced personal allowance, and that the top rate of income tax of 50% was reduced to 45% in the 2013-14 tax year.